Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 12- SORRENTO (POMPEII)

-Today it’s finally time to learn about the dark side of that volcano you’ve been looking at all week!
+Today it’s time to learn about the dark side of that volcano you’ve been looking at all week!
 Visiting the archaeological site of ancient Pompeii is also one of the most memorable things you can do in central Italy.

-In 79AD, the still-active volcano of Mount Vesuvius erupted, burying the small city below in a thick blanket of ash.
-Since the poor townspeople didn’t quite understand what was happening, nearly 2,000 died.
-The city was abandoned, and lost to history.
-It was accidentally “re discovered” in 1748 , and is now a fascinating place to visit.
-While a bit sad, and even creepy, it is remarkable to see the plaster “body casts” of the unfortunate victims and the poses they were in at the moment of their death.
+It was accidentally “re discovered” in 1748.
+While a bit sad, and even creepy, it is remarkable to see the plaster “body casts” of the unfortunate victims and the poses they were in at the moment of their deaths.

 Lodging: Luxury Apartment Campo de Fiori